ZenSam7/Easy_My_AI/easymyai/README.md

 ai.q_learning(ai_state, reward_for_state, learning_method=1,
               recce_mode=False, squared_error=True)

-# The decision made by the AI for certain data
+# The decision made by the AI for certain data (return the name of the action)
 predict = ai.q_predict(ai_state)
 ```